youngb1801/Portfolio/Airline_Safety/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This type of project would be used to increase awareness and knowledge on a particular topic by telling the story uncovered from the data.
+This project would be used to increase awareness and knowledge on a particular topic by telling the story uncovered from the data.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/youngb1801/Portfolio/Airline_Safety/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/youngb1801/Portfolio/issues) for a list of proposed features (and known issues).